MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 ## To configure the templates in the Azure Information Protection policy

 1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
-Then navigate to the **Azure Information Protection** blade.
+Then navigate to the **Azure Information Protection - All - cross policy view** blade.

     For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. If the template that you want to configure is for all users, stay on the **Azure Information Protection - Global policy** blade.

-    If the template that you want to configure is in a [scoped policy](configure-policy-scope.md) so that it applies to selected users only, from the **POLICIES** menu selection, select **Scoped policies**.
-Then select your scoped policy from the **Azure Information Protection - Scoped polices** blade.

-3. From the **Azure Information Protection - Global policy** blade, or the **Policy:\<name>** blade, locate the template that you want to configure:
+2. From the **Azure Information Protection - All - cross policy view** blade, locate the template that you want to configure:

     - When you have a subscription that includes classification, labeling, and protection: Expand **Protection templates** after your labels.